 Sugars 23.8g (14% of product)

-From the nutritional information it can be seen that sugar contributes approximately 14% of yoghurt per serve depending on the variety and brand.
+From the nutritional information, it can be seen that sugar contributes approximately 14% of yoghurt per serving depending on the variety and brand.
 Therefore yoghurt is not ‘full of sugar’.

 8. Eating frequent meals/grazing throughout the day keeps your metabolism high and helps you control your weight better than eating fewer, larger meals.